Voyage Century Online: PVP

-Voyage Century has a very restrictive PvP system.
+Voyage Century has a restrictive PvP system.
 Players are able to experience PvP in certain areas like suburbs, offshores, islands and dungeons.
 Players are not allowed to experience PvP in city residential areas and ports.
 Attacking another player will result in gaining notoriety points.
 Notorious players are marked with red names and will be hunted by guards and patrol ships.
 Notoriety will also result in dropping items from the player's inventory should the player die.
 Notoriety can be removed by going to jail or by using special items.
 In addition to regular PvP, there are special events like guild wars, siege wars and battlegrounds.
 Killing players during these events will not result in gaining notoriety.

 Guild wars are guild PvP battles in a specifically designed enclosed area away from other players.
 They feature last man standing-style gameplay.
 Players start fighting in a sea scene allowing them to launch massive sea attacks on their opponents.
 If the attacking team manages to sink all players from the defending team, the fight will move on the land.
 The last guild with an active land player wins.
 Should the defenders sink all players from the attacking team, the land fighting part is skipped and defenders are automatically declared victorious.
 Winning guilds will gain a small amount of guild funds and points, as opposite of losing guilds which will lose a small amount guild funds and points.
 Unlike siege wars, in guild wars, guilds will be aided by guild defense towers, NPC ships and soldiers.

 Siege wars are massive PvP events which happen once a week.
 Guilds are able to siege cities to claim ownership.
 Owning a city has many benefits, some of them being, an ability to purchase special limited items or collecting taxes from NPC traders.
 Guilds are allowed to invite allied guilds to aid them.
 Siege wars contain two main components, city's barbette and mothership.
 Prior to the siege, an attacking guild has to set up a mothership somewhere on the high sea.
 Mothership contains a flag and serves as a spawning point for the attacking team.
 Barbette contains a flag and serves as a spawning point for the defending team.
 In order to claim the ownership of the city, the attacking guild needs to destroy the flag located on top of the barbette.
 Should the defending guild destroy the flag located on the mothership first, the siege will end resulting in a victory for the defending team.

 Battlegrounds are small PvP-based events with capture the flag-style gameplay in which two teams fight for four flags located on various points on the map.